 This press release contains "forward-looking statements" as that term is defined in the Private Securities Litigation Reform Act of 1995, regarding the research, development and commercialization of pharmaceutical products.
 Such forward-looking statements are based on current expectations and involve inherent risks and uncertainties, including factors that could delay, divert or change any of them, and could cause actual outcomes and results to differ materially from current expectations.
 No forward-looking statement can be guaranteed.
 Among other risks, there can be no guarantee that the clinical trials described in this release will support a regulatory filing or that the products described in this release will receive regulatory approval.
 There can be no assurance that if approved, the products will be commercially successful.
-Forward-looking statements in the press release should be evaluated together with the many uncertainties that affect Bristol-Myers Squibb's business, particularly those identified in the cautionary factors discussion in Bristol-Myers Squibb's Annual Report on Form 10-Q, and Current Reports on Form 8-K. Bristol-Myers Squibb undertakes no obligation to publicly update any forward-looking statement, whether as a result of new information, future events, or otherwise.
+Forward-looking statements in the press release should be evaluated together with the many uncertainties that affect Bristol-Myers Squibb's business, particularly those identified in the cautionary factors discussion in Bristol-Myers Squibb's Annual Report on Form 10-K for the year ended December 31, 2007, its Quarterly Reports on Form 10-Q, and Current Reports on Form 8-K. Bristol-Myers Squibb undertakes no obligation to publicly update any forward-looking statement, whether as a result of new information, future events, or otherwise.

-Bristol-Myers Squibb Company Media Jennifer Fron Mauer, 609-252-6579 jennifer.mauer@bms.com or Investors John Elicker, 212-546-3775 john.elicker@bms.com Exelixis Media Soleil Harrison, 650-837-7012 cbutler@exelixis.com or Investors Charles Butler, 650-837-7277 cbutler@exelixis.com
+Bristol-Myers Squibb Company MediaJennifer Fron Mauer, 609-252-6579 jennifer.mauer@bms.com

+or

+Investors

+John Elicker, 212-546-3775 john.elicker@bms.com

+Exelixis

+Media

+Soleil Harrison, 650-837-7012

+cbutler@exelixis.com

+or

+Investors

+Charles Butler, 650-837-7277

+cbutler@exelixis.com

-[] = Certain confidential information contained in this document, marked by brackets, has been omitted and filed separately with the Securities and Exchange Commission pursuant to Rule 24b-2 of the Securities Exchange Act of 1934, as amended.
+[\] = Certain confidential information contained in this document, marked by brackets, has been omitted and filed separately with the Securities and Exchange Commission pursuant to Rule 24b-2 of the Securities Exchange Act of 1934, as amended.